 Fort Myers: Six Week Old Kitten Rescue from Sewer Line

-On September 10th, 2020, after several hours and attempts to rescue, U.S. Water Services Corporation (U.S. Water) was called to help rescue a 6-week old kitten who fell into an open sewer cleanout in the Westminster community of Lehigh Acres.
+On September 10th, 2020, after several hours and attempts to rescue, U.S. Water was called to help rescue a 6-week old kitten who fell into an open sewer cleanout in the Westminster community of Lehigh Acres.

 Natalie Aho, self-professed cat lover and TNR (Trap, Neuter, and Release) program advocate for Fortunate Ferals, heard cries coming from an open pipe while visiting a neighbor.
 She found it was a small kitten who had fallen into an uncapped sewer cleanout.
 Natalie was prompted to take immediate action.
 She initially tried to coax the kitten from the pipe by inserting a rag soaked with tuna juice in hopes the kitten would climb out on its own.
 When this did not work, she called the Lehigh Acres Fire Department, Lee County Animal Control, and